-This is the deviation of the midscale transition (all 1s to all 0s) from the ideal AIN(+) voltage (AIN(-) - 1/2 LSB).
+This is the deviation of the midscale transition (all 0s to all 1s) from the ideal AIN(+) voltage (AIN(-) - 1/2 LSB).

-Track-and-Hold Acquisition Time
+Track/Hold Acquisition Time

-The track-and-hold amplifier returns into track mode at the end of conversion.
-Track-and-hold acquisition time is the time required for the output of the track-and-hold amplifier to reach its final value, within $\pm 1/2$ LSB, after the end of conversion.
+The track/hold amplifier returns into track mode and the end of conversion.
+Track/Hold acquisition time is the time required for the output of the track/hold amplifier to reach its final value, within $\pm 1/2$ LSB, after the end of conversion.

-Signal-to-(Noise + Distortion) Ratio
+Signal to (Noise + Distortion) Ratio

-This is the measured ratio of signal-to-(noise + distortion) at the output of the ADC.
+This is the measured ratio of signal to (noise + distortion) at the output of the A/D converter.
 The signal is the rms amplitude of the fundamental.
-Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f{\rm S}/2$), excluding dc.
+Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f_S/2$), excluding dc.
 The ratio is dependent on the number of quantization levels in the digitization process; the more levels, the smaller the quantization noise.
-The theoretical signal-to-(noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by
+The theoretical signal to (noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by:

-Signal-to-(Noise + Distortion) = (6.02 N +1.76) dB
+Signal to (Noise + Distortion) = (6.02 N + 1.76) dB

-Thus, for a 14-bit converter, this is 86 dB.
+Thus for a 14-bit converter, this is 86 dB.